mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 ServerHeartbeatSucceededEvents published from awaitable isMaster responses will regularly have 10 second durations.
-The spec introduces the "awaited" field on server heartbeat events so that applications can differentiate a slow heartbeat in the old protocol from a normal awaitable isMaster heartbeat in the new protocol.
+The spec introduces the "awaited" field on server heartbeat events so that applications can differentiate a slow heartbeat in the polling protocol from a normal awaitable isMaster heartbeat in the new protocol.